Himalayan

 special events for children, and a vibrant street festival.

-(All expenses are paid by the Himalayan Culture Foundation including
+(All expenses are paid by the Himalayan Culture Foundation

-hotel and travel expenses)
+including hotel and travel expenses)

-The Himalaya Culture Centre, group of Artists has been
+The Himalaya Culture Centre, group of Artists

-demand, which is a matter of pride for any organization.
+to public demand, which is a matter of pride for any organization.

 CONFERENCE AND SEMINARS:

-We are organizing various International Conference and
+We are organizing various International

-Buddhists doctrines etc.
+Cultures and Buddhists doctrines etc.

-Recently in 2015 we organized Interfaith Seminar in India
+Recently in 2015 we organized Interfaith

-Religious Harmony and World Peace etc.
+conference and discussed Religious Harmony and World Peace

-In recent past our organization has organized Celebration
+In recent past our organization has organized